About Permanent Cosmetics

 My emphasis is on creating a carefree natural look that enhances your features.

-I use state of the art equipment and pigments that have been designed specifically for Permanent Makeup.
+I use state of the art equipment and pigments that have been designed specifically for Permanent Cosmetics.

 How do I know what shape or color to choose?